dimasyankauskas/ai-first-stack/README.md

 **→ That moment when even your AI agent gets excited:**
 *"FOUND IT!
 This is the smoking gun!"*
 *(Yes, LLMs can have eureka moments too.
-I'm not the only one who gets hyped about debugging.)* 😄
+Capturing that lightning is what I do best.)* 😄

 *Deeply grateful to the Google DeepMind team for tools that let me express creativity, strategy, and product thinking from anywhere.*